Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-01-08-SquareDisc.md

 This note is for some auxilary information on some maps between the disc and square.
 A fair amount of the math is convered by Fong[^fong2015] [^fong2015a] and the survey by Lambers[^lambers].
 Specifically this contains:

-* A pair of animated plots between various maps
+* A pair of animated plots between the various maps
 * Show the Jacobian matrices and determinates and visualize with interactive plots
 * Reduced complexity radial stretch in both directions
 * Reduced complexity concentric disc to square